meerhamzacodes/UserData/adsBox/userdata.md

 After this, I will search for all the emails which contain your payment email and delete all of those emails.

 **NOTE:**
 (Your Emails will automatically be deleted within 90 days.
-Send this request for deletion ONLY if you want the data to be deleted immediately)
+Send this request for deletion ONLY if you want the data to be deleted immediately OR you want to delete your account)